Skip to main content

 from wanyun_JitSdk import JitApiResponse

-authApi = JitApi("http://domain/api/orgId/appName") # Authorization party's API access address
+authApi = JitApi("http://domain/api/orgId/appName") # API endpoint

-authApi.setAccessKey("xxxx") # accessKey configured in API authorization element
+authApi.setAccessKey("xxxx") # accessKey from authorization element

-authApi.setAccessSecret("xxxxxxxxxx") # accessSecret configured in API authorization element
+authApi.setAccessSecret("xxxxxxxxxx") # accessSecret from authorization element

-authApi.setApi("services.MySvc.func1") # API to be called
+authApi.setApi("services.MySvc.func1") # API endpoint to invoke

 req = JitApiRequest()

-req.setMethod("POST") # Interface request method, default is POST
+req.setMethod("POST") # HTTP method, defaults to POST

-req.setParams({}) # Interface parameters
+req.setParams({}) # Request parameters

 resp = req.execute(authApi)